X-3306/OMEGA-Project/README.md

 - Overwrite is verified via re-read
 - File metadata is cleared and file is unlinked
 - **Applies to**: Single files on HDD; single files on SSD with warning
-- **Why not stronger?**: We cannot verify NAND cell state on SSD or garbage collection behavior on HDD
+- **Why not stronger?**: I cannot verify NAND cell state on SSD or garbage collection behavior on HDD

 ✅ **Device Clear** (HDD data disk)
 - `IOCTL_STORAGE_REINITIALIZE_MEDIA` is accepted by firmware
 - All logical blocks are marked as deallocated
-- **Why not stronger?**: We cannot verify what the firmware actually does; we only know it accepted the command
+- **Why not stronger?**: I cannot verify what the firmware actually does; we only know it accepted the command

 ✅ **Device Purge** (NVMe data disk or offline SATA SSD)
 - Same as Device Clear, but reported for NVMe or after offline run
 - **Why the distinction?** NVMe drivers more consistently implement the IOCTL correctly

-### What We Don't Promise
+### What I Don't Promise

 ❌ **Laboratory NAND cell recovery** – Out of scope.
-We cannot prevent microscopic analysis of discarded SSD cells.
+I cannot prevent microscopic analysis of discarded SSD cells.

 ❌ **Firmware defects** – If the hardware firmware is broken or malicious, no software sanitization is reliable.

-❌ **Cloud/backup/shadow copies** – We only sanitize the local instance.
+❌ **Cloud/backup/shadow copies** – It only sanitize the local instance.
 Copies elsewhere are your responsibility.

-❌ **System disk online** – We cannot safely erase the disk your OS runs on while it's running.
+❌ **System disk online** – it cannot safely erase the disk your OS runs on while it's running.

-❌ **USB firmware behavior** – We cannot predict or verify what cheap USB controller firmware does with overwrite commands.
+❌ **USB firmware behavior** – It cannot predict or verify what cheap USB controller firmware does with overwrite commands.

 ### Reporting Rule (Key Principle)

-**If we cannot prove it, we report the limitation.**
+**If program cannot prove it, he report the limitation.**

-If a drive reports as SSD but we don't have safe device-level commands, the report will show `Destroy Required` or `Unsupported` instead of claiming success.
+If a drive reports as SSD but program don't have safe device-level commands, the report will show `Destroy Required` or `Unsupported` instead of claiming success.

 ---